GoobyFRS/bluebotpc-web/index.md

 Need IT Support?
 Give us a ring for a _FREE_ consultation!
 We can support your IT needs on your schedule.
 Even if you do not see what you need listed below, give us a shout. **$50/hour; 30 day guarantee.**

-- Desktop and Laptop Repairs
+- Desktop & Laptop Repair
-- Home Network Setup and Support
+- Home Network Support
-- Printer Setup and Troubleshooting
+- Printer Setup and Support
 - Custom PC Builds and Upgrades
 - Nikon Camera Services
 - Educational Services